fdonat7/my-projects/README.md

 - ***Smart Study Room***->
   Devised and implemented decentralized and modular IoT devices ecosystem for the management and control of a smart study room.

-  Exploited sensors to control room's brightness, noise, temperature, student access via authentication, CO2 and humidity levels.
-Built on Raspberry Pi and Arduino IDE.

-  Programmed with MQTT and REST communication paradigms.
-Used cherrypy Python library.

-  Created user interface for critical values detection  via Telegram and statistical data visualization via ThingSpeak.
-Cooperated in a team of 4 students.

   Deployed Docker micro-services to improve application flexibility and interoperability.